Kirill888/random_snippets/qmake_test/README.txt

 functions, but user can define their own.

 Variables are all lists of strings there is no distinction between a string and a list of one string.
-There are no numerical type, but there is a numerical constant that can only be used in the context test function 'count' and function 'member'.
+There are no numerical types, but there is a numerical constant that can only be used in the context of a test function 'count' and function 'member'.

  x=one two three
  count(x,3): message("Yes variable x is a three a element list")